 I may have missed All Saint’s Day by just three days but I made sure to take a piece of the Mexican holiday home with me.
 I purchased my own calavera keychain as well as a sculpted calavera to remember how close I was to partaking in the Day of the Dead… without actually being there for it.
 Ugh, so sad. 🙁

-In my heart, I know that some day I will be there to see it.
-And if not in my lifetime, then surely in spirit.
+In my heart, I know that someday I will be there to see it.
+If not in my lifetime, then surely in spirit or in the next.